Fons Americanus

-Fons Americanus was a sculpture, taking the form of a functional fountain adorned with allegorical scenes and figures, created by American artist Kara Walker.
+Fons Americanus was a sculpture, taking the form of a functional fountain adorned with allegorical scenes and figures, created by the American artist Kara Walker.
 The sculpture was housed in the Tate Modern’s Turbine Hall from late 2019 to early 2020, and was destroyed at the end of its time there.

 Development and presentation

 The work was commissioned by the Tate Modern for its Turbine Hall, part of a series funded by the Hyundai Motor Company.
 Other artists whose work has been featured in the Turbine Hall as part of the series include Tania Bruguera, Philippe Parreno, and Abraham Cruzvillegas.
 Walker was inspired by the Victoria Memorial, which she first saw from the window of a car.

 Walker personally designed models for the figures on the sculpture.
 This involvement differed from the process of creating her 2014 sculpture A Subtlety, where teams created the work, guided by Walker's drawings.